alicelawrence2021/reef-fish-sysmap/README.md

 - Socio-ecological coral reef fish studies: what spatial and temporal scales have been used?

-- Understand the scale mismatch between:
-empirical / field observations (ecological & social) management recommendations and inferences made
+- Understand the mismatches between the scale of empirical observations (ecological & social) AND that scale at which management inferences are made

-<<<<<<< HEAD
-c) 	Identify gaps in evidence base – systematic, transparent and repeatable
+- Identify gaps in evidence base – systematic, transparent and repeatable

 Collaborators